Freyj/Fluffy-Hero-Maker/README.md

   - `/` displays a home page with links to previous routes
   - `/classic-traveller-character-gen/<name>` displays a randomly generated classic traveller character with the name in `<name>`, and as classic traveller creation goes, they can end up dead during their career.
-Just reload ;)
+Just reload ;) You can then export the character as a json file, by using the Export button.
   - `/classic_traveller-rand-party-gen` displays a group of 4 randomly generated characters, all alive.

 ## What can I do with it?
 ### DnD 5th
+- cli version:
   * You can create a character, picking a name, race, class, and background.
   * You can display monster stats.
   * You can display spell stats.
+- flask version:
+  * You can create a random character.
+  * You can display spell stats and lists.
+  * You can display monster stats and lists.

 ### Classic Traveller
+- cli version:
     * You can generate a character and save it at the end.
+- flask version:
-* You can generate a character randomly.
+    * You can generate a character randomly and export it to json.
     * You can generate a party of 4 random characters.

 ## What is lacking?
 A lot (just look at the issues).